- 1 Biography

 - 2 Louise Bourgeoise’s spiders

 Louise Bourgeois’ art has always been inspired by her upbringing and childhood.
-As an artist, Bourgeois remained at the forefront of successive new developments for over six decades that she had been in the industry, and she always did so in her own powerful and inventively ingenious terms.
+As an artist, Bourgeois remained at the forefront of successive new developments for over six decades that she had been in the industry.
+She always did so in her own powerful and inventively ingenious terms.

-In 1982, at the age of 71, Louise Bourgeois became the very first female artists to be honored with a major retrospective at the New York Museum of Modern Art.
-Although she had to wait till very late in her career to receive the wide recognition that she deserved, Bourgeois’ art was always consistent in regards to the materials that she utilized whether she was dealing with sculpture, drawing, printmaking, installation or even writing.
+In 1982, at the age of 71, Louise Bourgeois became the first female artist to be honored with a major retrospective at the New York Museum of Modern Art.
+Although she had to wait until very late in her career to receive the wide recognition that she deserved, Bourgeois’ art was always consistent with the materials that she utilized, whether she was dealing with sculpture, drawing, printmaking, installation or even writing.

 Themes of her work

-In the years after she was honored, she continued to create some of her most influential and persuasive works in her Brooklyn studio, as well as in her Manhattan home.
-Though she was most famous owing to her work with spiders, other themes that dominated her artwork include fear, sex, and rage.
-As a result, her work was always full of context, deep meaning, and was characterized by variety, which are the marks of a truly modern artist.
+In the years after she was honored, she continued to create some of her most influential and persuasive works in her Brooklyn studio and her Manhattan home.
+Though she was most famous owing to her work with spiders, other themes dominating her artwork are fear, sex, and rage.
+As a result, her work was always full of context and deep meaning and was characterized by variety, which are the marks of a truly modern artist.

-Louise Bourgeois created a solid reputation for herself for taking techniques, ideas, and images that were rooted in her memories and experiences of childhood to create radically new and shocking pieces of art.
-Also inspired principally by the art scene during the 1930s in Paris, Louise Bourgeois was known for creating powerful images inspired by the unconscious that made even the most massive gallery space feel warm and confessional.
+Louise Bourgeois created a solid reputation for herself for taking techniques, ideas, and images rooted in her memories and experiences of childhood to create radically new and shocking pieces of art.
+Also inspired principally by the art scene during the 1930s in Paris, Louise Bourgeois created powerful images inspired by the unconscious that made even the most massive gallery space feel warm and confessional.